thegetty/inventories-and-surveys/content/part-i/chapter-4.md

 - **England’s National Record of the Historic Environment.** Historic England has deployed Arches (branded as Warden) to manage England’s National Record of the Historic Environment, consisting of over 550,000 records on archaeological, architectural, and maritime sites and investigations.

-- **England's National Marine Heritage Record.** Historic England has also deployed Arches (branded as Mariner) to manage England's National Marine Heritage Record.
+- **England's National Marine Heritage Record.** Historic England is also deploying Arches (branded as Mariner) to manage England's National Marine Heritage Record.

 - **Isle of Man Historic Environment Record.** Manx National Heritage, the charity responsible for the care and promotion of Isle of Man’s natural and cultural heritage, launched the Arches-based Isle of Man Historic Environment Record (IOMHER) to improve management of and enable access to the island’s rich historic environment.
 See https://isleofmanher.im/.

-- **Jamaica National Inventory of Historic Places.** The Jamaica Ministry of Culture, Gender, Entertainment and Sport, with support from the Organization of American States and funding from the U.S. Mission to the OAS, implemented Arches for the Jamaica National Inventory of Historic Places ([fig. 4.4](#fig-4-4)).
+- **Jamaica National Inventory of Historic Places.** The Jamaica Ministry of Culture, Gender, Entertainment and Sport, with support from the Organization of American States, implemented Arches for the Jamaica National Inventory of Historic Places ([fig. 4.4](#fig-4-4)).
 It is maintained and updated by staff of the Jamaica National Heritage Trust.
 See https://siteinventory.jnht.com/.

 {% figure 'fig-4-4' 'pdf-two-column pdf-85-percent-width' %}